Skip to main content

 Abstract

-Data from an international survey of teachers of the Alexander Technique – an embodied form of self-care – illustrate their perspectives on how AT supports caring by combatting carer self-loss.
-Understanding of care as an embodied phenomenon is furthered by describing (i) specific embodied habits that seem highly pertinent to care of self and others, and (ii) how they might be (re)-acquired in learning AT.
-In offering both practical and philosophical ways in which AT differs from alternatives, the article invites fresh thinking about theory and practice in supporting care, and argues that AT research in the context of caring is warranted.
+Data from an international survey of teachers of the Alexander Technique – an embodied form of self-care – illustrate their perspectives on how the Alexander Technique supports caring by combatting carer self-loss.
+Understanding of care as an embodied phenomenon is furthered by describing: (1) specific embodied habits that seem highly pertinent to care of self and others; and (2) how they might be (re)acquired in learning the Alexander Technique.
+In offering both practical and philosophical ways in which the Alexander Technique differs from alternatives, the article invites fresh thinking about theory and practice in supporting care, and argues that research on the Alexander Technique in the context of caring is warranted.

 Citation